kilbot/WooCommerce-POS/readme.txt

 * TODO: look at this authentication issue with Super Cache
 * TODO: test access to POS, multisite
 * TODO: Add menu link directly to POS
+* Improved: Most JS has been rewritten to improve performance and extensibility
 * Improved: Initial download of products, improved performance for large stores and/or slow servers
 * New: Greek translation thanks to Marios Polycarpou! [http://el.woopos.com.au/pos](http://el.woopos.com.au/pos)
 * New: German translation thanks to Simon Potye! [http://de.woopos.com.au/pos](http://de.woopos.com.au/pos)
+* Fix: Authenication no longer relies on cookies, should fix authentication issues for some users
 * Fix: Bug preventing product display on Safari for subfolder installs of WordPress

 * Pro Feature: Pro users can enable any Payment Gateway.
 (Upgrade to Pro)[http://woopos.com.au/pro].